 A payline is a cluster of symbols to which a payment would be granted.
-Many symbols and paylines can be found in today’s slots.
+Many symbols and paylines can be found in today’s slot games.
 For a victory, paylines may be aligned in horizontal, vertical, diagonal, or even curving shapes.
-Furthermore, you have the option of betting on as many paylines as you would like.
+Furthermore, you have the option of betting on as many number of paylines as you would like.

-In any given slot, there are X paylines, whether that number is 1 or 100.
-Winning payouts for winning combinations will only be won on these paylines.
+In any given slot games, there are X paylines, whether that number is 1 or 100.
+Winning payouts for winning combinations will only be won on these number of paylines.

 Slot Machine Lines fully Explained